Other related deaths

 Adullam Homes Housing Association

-Concerns summary Supported housing showed a lack of clarity in their duty of care, failed to conduct agreed hourly checks, and did not follow procedures for drug checks or risk assessment updates.
+Concerns summary (AI summary) Supported housing showed a lack of clarity in their duty of care, failed to conduct agreed hourly checks, and did not follow procedures for drug checks or risk assessment updates.
 Welfare checks were inadequate due to staff shortages and poor escalation.

 Todd Salter